satellaviewer/xsys-blog/system/kode.md

 * If the kode and the in-engine descriptions of a skill differ, the in-engine one takes precedence.
 * An **attack** is a skill that has both a listed power and a damage type other than healing.
 An attack with zero power is still an attack.
 If an attack would have negative power, it has zero power.
+* **Cancelling** a skill means stopping its resolution, and refunding TP and resources.
+The target can't use that skill this turn.
 * A status effect with a duration counted in turns always decrements at the _end _of your turn.
 A duration of **zero turns** lasts until the next time you start or end a turn.
 * Certain damage types have special properties.
     * P10 is a 10-power physical attack, representing melee punches and slashes.